Manuscript Pre-submission Checklist

 • Carefully check the journal’s Guidance to Authors for further instructions.

-• Ensure that you have communicated with all co-authors, including giving them reasonable time to review and approve the manuscript prior to submission (normally minimum two weeks, often more).
+• Ensure that you have communicated with all co-authors, including giving them a reasonable time to review and approve the manuscript prior to submission (normally a minimum of two weeks, often more).

 • For the first submission, render a PDF version of the Manuscript and Supplementary Information files, to reduce the risk of document formatting errors during the submission process.